-The Brenda Lucille Miller UCLA-South African Education Fund at the UCLA Center for World Health proposes to provide opportunities for junior South African doctors and scientists focusing on neurologic diseases to come to UCLA to engage in postdoctoral studies for periods ranging from one month to one year.
+The Brenda Lucille Miller UCLA-South African Education Fund for Movement Disorders at the UCLA Center for World Health provides opportunities for junior South African doctors and scientists focusing on neurological diseases to come to UCLA to engage in postdoctoral studies for periods ranging from one month to one year.

-The Fund is to honor the memory of Brenda Lucille Miller, a South African who lived with multiple sclerosis.
+The Fund was created to honor the memory of Brenda Lucille Miller, a South African who lived with multiple sclerosis.
 Neurological illnesses tend to be underdiagnosed and undertreated in South Africa, and take a tremendous toll on individuals and families.

-The Fund hopes to bring early career doctors or scientists—those having just completed their medical and/or doctoral studies and beginning their clinical, teaching, or scientific careers—to Los Angeles for periods of one month to one year to work with UCLA faculty to learn clinical diagnostic and treatment skills in surgical, hospital, and outpatient clinical settings, with the goal of applying their new knowledge and skills to improve the diagnosis, treatment, and management of neurologic diseases in South Africa and improve the health and well-being of their fellow South Africans.
+The Fund brings early career doctors or scientists—those having just completed their medical and/or doctoral studies and beginning their clinical, teaching, or scientific careers—to Los Angeles for periods of one month to one year to work with UCLA faculty to learn clinical diagnostic and treatment skills in surgical, hospital, and outpatient clinical settings, with the goal of applying their new knowledge and skills to improve the diagnosis, treatment, and management of neurological diseases in South Africa and improve the health and well-being of their fellow South Africans.

-The Fund will be merit-based and competitive, with awards based on applicants’ training, records of achievement, and potential to succeed.
-An impartial panel comprised of UCLA and South African scientists, physicians, and professionals will select finalists who will then go through an interview process to determine the awardees.
+The Fund is merit-based and competitive, with awards granted based on applicants’ training, records of achievement, and potential to succeed.
+An impartial panel comprised of UCLA and South African scientists, physicians, and professionals select finalists who go through an interview process to determine the awardees.